mit-dci/opencx/features.md

 # Sync
 The exchange needs to be synced to determine the number of confirmations a transaction has, and should be if it wants to send transactions.

-This means there needs to be a way of easily interacting with running nodes That's what the wallet is for

-Alright here's the plan:
-For every transaction made to one of the wallets, there needs to be a certain number of confirmations that will be tracked.
-This might be tricky but if it's just in a table with two columns, which are like height and a transaction, then every block it should be pretty easy to make sure that balances get changed.
-We'll just do a big check every time a block comes in.
 I also need to figure out a way to remove deposits stuck in orphan blocks on chains not as long as the confirmation variable.
 This can also be kept along with the block height and transaction.
 I'm doing this to make sure I can do variable confirmations (based on size of deposit), which should be easy enough to do.
 Maybe also keep the block header, I need something to check that it's not an orphan block (check block at height x has block header y).
 Or there's probably a better way to do this that is just available.